Alex-Ueki/Anime-SR/README.md

 ## Setup

-Run Tools/setup.py in project directory to create Data directory as follows:
+Data directory should be as follows:

 ```
 Data